-A physically disturbing ritual, Hall would force himself to vomit before each game, especially later in his career.
+In a physically disturbing ritual, Hall would force himself to vomit before each game, especially later in his career.
 Why?
 Similar to Patrick Roy, he had the superstition that doing so would improve his on-ice performance.

 “I got the feeling I wasn’t giving everything I had if I didn’t go through it.
 I also felt I played better.
 I felt if I wasn’t wired, I wasn’t playing well.
 I’d get up in the morning and I couldn’t wait for game time.”

 Hall felt that in order to live up to his own high standard of play, he had to find a way cope with and relieve the pressure of playing in hockey games of massive significance.
-Clearly, his decision to do so paid off in the long run, as Glenn Hall not only raised the Stanley Cup, but won three Vezina Trophies and was inducted to the Hockey Hall of Fame in 1975 with 407 career wins.
+Clearly, his decision to do so paid off in the long run, as he not only raised the Stanley Cup, but won three Vezina Trophies and was inducted to the Hockey Hall of Fame in 1975 with 407 career wins.

 Eddie “The Eagle” Belfour was a tremendous goalie in his NHL career.
-Inducted to the Hockey Hall of Fame in 2011, Belfour won a Stanley Cup, two Vezina Trophies and 484 games in his career.
+Inducted to the Hockey Hall of Fame in 2011, he won a Stanley Cup, two Vezina Trophies and 484 games in his career.
 Along the way, Belfour had, like many, a superstition.

-Eddie’s superstition was attached to his goalie equipment.
+Belfour’s superstition was attached to his goalie equipment.
 He refused to let anybody except for himself touch any article of his equipment.
 The superstition was so strong in fact, that he was known to threaten those who came near or touched his equipment.

 “If you touch my stuff, I’ll kill you.”

-Obviously not serious regarding the threat, it’s clear just how specific Belfour was about who touched his equipment, as he felt he played at his best when only he had touched it.
+Obviously not serious regarding the threat, it’s clear just how specific he was about who touched his equipment, as he felt he played at his best when only he had touched it.
 Belfour was also known to completely disassemble parts of his equipment, such as his glove, if he had a bad game or let in a soft goal.

-That’s right, one of the many superstitions of Wayne Gretzky was applying Baby Powder to his stick before games.
+That’s right, one of the many superstitions of Wayne Gretzky was applying baby powder to his stick before games.

-On top of his use of Baby Powder:
+On top of his use of baby powder:

-Strange Superstitions: Sidney Crosby, the Perfectionist
+Sidney Crosby, the Perfectionist

-When I say, perfectionist, it is not a reference to his game on the ice, but to Sidney Crosby‘s superstition with his hockey sticks.
+When I say, perfectionist, it is not a reference to his game on the ice, but to Crosby’s superstition with his hockey sticks.

 With his sticks, each must be cut to a specific length and taped in a specific way.
 Once they are taped, no one can touch them, and if they do, Crosby is forced to fully re-tape the stick, feeling that the stick will not perform as it should unless handled by him alone.

 Crosby’s other superstition is not calling his mother on game days.
-The three times he has done so has resulted in three significant injuries, a dislocated shoulder, broken foot and shattered teeth.
+The three times he has done so has resulted in three significant injuries; a dislocated shoulder, broken foot and shattered teeth.